Definition of efficiency

-Efficiency is concerned with the optimal production and distribution or these scarce resources.
+Efficiency is concerned with the optimal production and distribution of scarce resources.

 2. Allocative efficiency